Tesla sentry mode USB flash drive recommendations

 Another way to save a USB port is to partition a USB device.
 This allows you to use videos and music on the same device.
 However, you risk losing your music library.
 At the moment a device has been filled up by many sentry mode videos it is sometimes no longer readable and has to be reformatted.
 Instructions for formatting can be found here.

 For Model S and Model X vehicles the sentry mode works with at least software version 2019.12, but it works in a limited version.
 The system monitors the environment and reacts to potential threats, but the videos are not recorded on the USB flash drive.

-It is still unclear whether the camera recordings will also work with the upgrade to the new autopilot hardware AP3.
+With the upgrade to the new autopilot hardware AP3 the cameras work and store video footage on the USB device.
 Those who buy the additional option “full self driving” (FSD) will receive the AP3 hardware free of charge.

 Note: The product links on this page are affiliate links.
 If you buy through them, you will not incur any additional costs.
 As an Amazon Associate I earn from qualifying purchases.